MacaqueNet/MacaqueNet.github.io/data_digitizing.md

 ***

 <p>
-  There may be opportunities to help digitize the following datasets:
+  There may be opportunities to help digitize and/or process the following datasets:
 </p>

 <p style="margin-bottom: 0;"><strong>Rhesus macaques</strong></p>